kirilcvetkov92/MultiAgentControl/Readme.md

 **Changes** :
 * The critic models learns Q-values from combined states and separate actions from all the agents.
 * The actor models get the best action, when combined states is served as input from all the agents.
+* Computing Q_targets now assume the max reward from all of the agents, and assumes that state is done if one of the agents is done in the episode.
+* The final state vector is transformed from (1,24,NUM_AGENTS) to (1,24*NUM_AGENTS)
+* The final action vector is transformed form (1,2,NUM_AGENTS) to (1,2*NUM_AGENTS)
+* The neural network inputs are scaled based on number of agents respectivly.

 The DDPQ network model consists od 2 parts: